 National Application(s) Addressed

-This project addressed the NASA Applied Sciences national application area of water resources, due to the scarcity of water available to the state during multi-year drought conditions and the necessity of the resource when suppressing wildfires.
-This project supports the goal of the Water Resources Program, which entails the application of NASA satellite data to improve the decision making tools of partners who manage water resources.
+This project addressed the NASA Applied Sciences national application area of Water Resources, due to the scarcity of water available to the state during multi-year drought conditions and the necessity of the resource when suppressing wildfires.
+This project supports the goal of the Water Resources Program, which entails the application of NASA satellite data to improve the decision-making tools of partners who manage water resources.
 With more information regarding the spatial coverage of drought conditions, the TFS can better allocate this resource to mitigate the spread of wildfires when they occur.
 This project expands the range of end users to those who may not be familiar with or have access to remote sensing technology but will have the ability to disseminate information to city and state government officials, non-profit organizations, and other organizations with a vested interest in water resource.

 Project Partners

-The project partner, end-user and boundary organization is the Texas A&M Forest Service.
+The project partner, end-user and boundary organization was the Texas A&M Forest Service.
 Lines of communication were reopened to Curt since DEVELOP’s last partnership with the TFS in 2011.
 Currently, the service uses products such as the Landscape Fire and Resource Management Planning Tools (LANDFIRE) and the National Predictive Services Unit which applies the Palmer Drought Severity Index as well as the Keetch-Byram Drought Index to classify drought severity.
 The TFS employs the LANDFIRE program to support fire planning, analysis, budgeting and evaluate fire planning alternatives.
 This project supplies Mr. Stripling with a DSI that incorporates soil moisture and vegetation data, two factors lacking in many drought severity indices (Wang, 2000) thus allowing the TFS to continue to monitor drought conditions across the state at greater and more reliable accuracy.

 III.
 METHODOLOGY